-Building on the success of the Mac IIcx, the IIci offered 56% more power in the same compact case.
+Building on the success of the Mac IIcx, the IIci offers 56% more power in the same compact case.
 A new feature was integrated video.
 The big advantage: Users no longer needed to buy a separate video card.
-The big disadvantage: the built-in video uses system memory (this is sometimes called “vampire video”.
+The big disadvantage: The built-in video uses system memory (this is sometimes called “vampire video”).

-Built-in video replaces the Macintosh II High Resolution Video Card (25 MHz motherboard video vs. a 10 MHz NuBus connection) and supports 8-bit color on a 640 x 480 screen as well as 4-bits on a 640 x 870 portrait monitor.
-Depending on bit depth, this used between 32 KB to 320 KB of system memory.
-Also, Byte reported (10/89) that because the CPU and video share the same memory, the CPU is shut out during video refresh, reducing performance up to 8%.
+Built-in video replaces the Macintosh II High Resolution Video Card (25 MHz motherboard video vs. a 10 MHz NuBus connection) and supports 8-bit color on a 640 x 480 screen as well as 4-bits on a 640 x 870 Portrait Display.
+Depending on bit depth, this uses between 32 KB and 320 KB of system memory.
+Also, Byte reports (Oct.
+1989) that because the CPU and video share the same memory, the CPU is shut out of accessing RAM during video refresh, reducing performance by up to 8%.

 - Got a Mac II or other vintage Mac?
 Join our Vintage Macs Group or Vintage Macs Forum.